Make a complaint

-- In person – at our head office (as above).
-We will also accept complaints from another person on your behalf, with your permission.
+- By visting our Mile End Head Office, as above, where we will also accept complaints from another person on your behalf, with your permission.

-We will confirm receipt of your complaint within two working days.
+We will confirm receipt of your complaint within three working days.
 We will investigate and send you a full response within 10 working days.

 You are here: Page 1 of 4